 But besides making the outdoor space more aesthetically pleasing, landscape lighting serves another essential purpose – increasing the general safety by improving visibility in all areas of your backyard after sundown.

 A beautiful landscape typically doesn’t come cheap.

-But with so many simple DIY landscaping ideas for 2020 that don’t cost a ton money, you may still be able to pull it off – and turn your backyard into an awe-worthy outdoor space.
+But with so many simple DIY landscaping ideas that don’t cost a ton money, you may still be able to pull it off – and turn your backyard into an awe-worthy outdoor space.

 All it takes is careful research, planning, and creativity – and you can have your outdoor dream space at an attainable price!